jumc1998/Migration-scripts/README.md

 - **User Management Script**
   - Reads user details from a CSV, prepares or applies updates via Microsoft Graph, and can roll back changes.
-  - The accompanying README explains required CSV columns and how to run the script.
+  - The accompanying README explains the optional CSV columns and how the script only updates values you supply.

 ## Pointers for learning more